misterrodg/VidMapper/README.md

 - [The FAA doesn't appear to use Training airspace]
 - Warning, use the standard format of `W0[0000][A]` (W, followed by at least one number, and an optional letter, with no dashes)

 **NOTE**: Naming in the CIFP file is mostly standardized, but has some quirks, particularly for MOAs.
 It may be worth opening the CIFP file and searching for the entry.
 For example, Stumpy Point MOA appears in the file as STUMPY PT.
-If your program supports regex, you can search with `SUSAUR..M` and start typing the MOA name right after the `M`.
+If your program supports regex, you can search with `SUSAUR..M` and start typing the MOA name right after the `M` (e.g., `SUSAUR..MDEMO` for the DEMO MOA).
 For longer names, the name may actually be truncated.
 The Tombstone MOA, for example, is truncated as `TOMBSTON A`, `TOMBSTON B` amd `TOMBSTON C`.

 ## Drawing the Facility